gstark/talk-webpacker-rails/readme.md

 # Each css file is also the name of a `pack`

-> These can also be brought into a page with
+> These can be brought into a page with

 > `stylesheet_pack_tag 'NAME'`